scottwestover/LiveEngage-Chat-Transcript-Tool/README.md

 Version 1.4 - Update Revenue tab to include total conversion and average order value
             - Added Heatmap that displays where chats are coming from

+Version 1.5 - Added local storage to save the Order Total Variable
+            - Added pages for instructions and how to use the XML tool
+            - Fixed issue where map would not always load properly
+            - Fixed an issue where revenue would not populate
+            - Added tool tips to the tool